 Durham Museum photo looking east on 29th and Dupont.
 The building on the right is Shop Rite Super Market.
 The streetcar tracks can be seeing going north and south.

-At its peak, the Sheely Brothers operation killed 15,000 hogs, 5,000 sheep and 1,200 cattle annually.
-After John retired in 1883, Joseph continued to operate the business until the packing house caught on fire during the winter of 1886.
-It’s been said that the fire which started in the smoke house was only detected because of the smell which was that of a hog roast.
-The packing house was never rebuilt due to the prevalence of the stockyards and meat packing plants that had since started operating in South Omaha.
-Many Sheelytown residents went to work at other meat packing plants and nearby breweries after that.
+At its peak, the Sheely Bros. slaughtered 15,000 hogs, 5,000 sheep, and 1,200 cattle annually.
+After John retired in 1883, Joseph continued to operate the business until the packing house caught fire during the winter of 1886.
+The blaze, observers said, was only detected because it smelled like a hog roast.
+It was never rebuilt due to the growing dominance of the South Omaha stockyards and meatpacking plants.

 Photo of Hanscom Inn at 2368 S 29th St in the building that Dinker’s currently calls home.